QwikDev/astro/contributing.md

 Astro hooks are functions that are called at specific points during the build process.
 In this file, we define the following hooks:

-- "astro:config:setup": This hook is used to set up the configuration for the Astro project.
+- **"astro:config:setup"**: This hook is used to set up the configuration for the Astro project.
 It retrieves Qwik files from the project source directory, adds the [renderer](https://docs.astro.build/en/reference/integrations-reference/#addrenderer-option), injects the [QwikLoader script](https://qwik.builder.io/docs/advanced/qwikloader/#qwikloader), and updates the Vite configuration.

-- "astro:config:done": This hook is used to update the astroConfig after the configuration setup is done.
+- **"astro:config:done"**: This hook is used to update the astroConfig after the configuration setup is done.

-- "astro:build:start": This hook is called at the start of the build process.
+- **"astro:build:start"**: This hook is called at the start of the build process.
 It initiates the build and moves the build artifacts to a temporary directory.

-- "astro:build:done": This hook is called at the end of the build process.
+- **"astro:build:done"**: This hook is called at the end of the build process.
 It moves the build artifacts from the temporary directory to the final output directory and removes the temporary directory.

 ### Helper Functions

 The `index.ts` file also includes several helper functions:

-- hash: This function generates a random string that is used as part of the temporary directory name.
+- **hash**: This function generates a random string that is used as part of the temporary directory name.

-- moveArtifacts: This function moves files from one directory to another.
+- **moveArtifacts**: This function moves files from one directory to another.
 It's used to move the build artifacts from the temporary directory to the final output directory.

-- crawlDirectory: This function recursively traverses a directory and returns an array of all the files in that directory and its subdirectories.
+- **crawlDirectory**: This function recursively traverses a directory and returns an array of all the files in that directory and its subdirectories.

-- getQwikEntrypoints: This function finds all the Qwik entrypoints in a given directory.
+- **getQwikEntrypoints**: This function finds all the Qwik entrypoints in a given directory.
 These entrypoints are needed for the client build to run successfully.

 We are also using `qwikVite`, a plugin that is part of the [Qwik Optimizer](https://qwik.builder.io/docs/advanced/optimizer/#optimizer).
 As both Astro & Qwik are built on top of [Vite](https://vitejs.dev/), this enables us to offer various configuration options for tailoring the interaction between Astro and Qwik.